GMOD/jbrowse/README.md

 We will still continue to make bug fix and maintenance releases of JBrowse 1 but most development is on JBrowse 2

+Note: if you are using plugins with a dev version of JBrowse or installing from GitHub, you may need to use node <=14 (e.g. node >=15 may fail) due to node-sass not compiling on newer node versions easily.
+See https://github.com/GMOD/jbrowse/pull/1607 for details

 # Installing JBrowse

 To install jbrowse, visit http://jbrowse.org/blog and download the latest JBrowse zip file.
 See instructions at http://jbrowse.org/docs/installation.html for a tutorial on setting up a sample instance.